WaiRung/thai-law/API.md

 # API Integration Guide

-This document describes how to integrate the Thai Law Flashcard app with a backend API.
+This document describes how to integrate the Thai Law app with a backend API.

 ## Overview